dead10ck/uwc/README.md

 ### Speed

 It is slower than `wc`.
-Much slower.
-On my laptop, I'm measuring about 10x slower.
 My analysis hasn't been extensive, but as far as I can tell, the reasons are:

 * It is using unicode algorithms, which are just going to be slower than ASCII no matter what.
-* Unfortunately, while the `unicode-segmentation` lib is helpful, it is quite limiting.
-It only exposes its functionality through iterators, which makes certain optimizations difficult—like counting everything in a single pass.
 * I am not that experienced with Rust, so it's quite possible I'm not doing something as efficiently as possible.
-* This project is still early, and I am prioritizing correctness over speed (though speed is good).
+* My free time is limited, and I am prioritizing correctness over speed (though speed is good).

-* It is not parallelized (yet).
+With that said, parallelization helps.
+With testing on my local laptop with larger data sets, the speed is within an order of magnitude of `wc`.
+I measured `uwc` being 3x slower than `wc` on a collection of 18 MiB of text files.

 ### Localization